Vallek/webdevtips/_posts/en/2023-04-12-gd-extension-php.md

 notebook: backend
 tags: [php, local server]
 ---
+If you are using local php server and getting
-Если вы используете локальный сервер на php и получаете ошибку `GD Library extension not available with this PHP installation` или что-то подобное.
+`GD Library extension not available with this PHP installation` error or something like it

-Найдите файл *php.ini* и раскомментируйте строчку `extension=gd`
+Find *php.ini* file in server and uncomment `extension=gd` line